Hey, my name is John Gilroy, the guy on the far left.

 - When I was 18, I spent 4 years working full time on the Penn Central Railroad

 - I lived in Guatemala and have climbed several (dormant, whew!) volcanos

 - I traveled over 7,000 miles overland in Latin America

-- I lived in Brazil for one year and made it to the mouth of the Amazon
+- I lived in Brazil for one year

 - The Washington Post rejected my idea for a weekly column 27 times.